 What is the best car insurance for learner drivers?

 If you are learning to drive and have access to your own vehicle then you will need provisional driver's insurance on that vehicle until you pass your driving test.
-If you are currently taking lessons and not learning in your own vehicle or practising outside of lessons, it is likely that you will be covered by driving school you are learning to drive with.
+If you are currently taking lessons and not learning in your own vehicle or practising outside of lessons, it is likely that you will be covered by the driving school you are learning to drive with.

 What is the best car insurance for young drivers?